Houston Cougars football: Kim Helton era (1993–1999)

 After the controversy and NCAA sanctions of the late 1980s and early 1990s, the UH athletics administration was determined to remake the football program into one founded on sound discipline and transparency.
-The tough-talking, no-nonsense Helton seemed to fit this need perfectly.
-Helton was nearly the diametric opposite of the brash, innovative Jenkins.
+Helton seemed to fit this blueprint perfectly.
+The tough-talking, no-nonsense Helton was nearly the diametric opposite of the brash, innovative Jenkins.
 Where Jenkins believed in the primacy of passing offense above all else, Helton preached a hard-nosed brand of football centered on fundamentals that was a throwback to the 1970s.

 Despite returning all 11 starters on offense for the 1993 season, Helton discarded the high-powered Run & Shoot offense in favor of a more traditional run-based attack.
-The personnel already in the program found it hard to adjust to the new system.
+However, the players already on the roster had been mostly recruited by Pardee and Jenkins.
+They found it hard to adjust to Helton's new scheme.
 Additionally, the team was still reeling from the loss of scholarships due to the sanctions imposed in 1988; the Cougars would not have a full complement of scholarships until 1994.
 The team struggled mightily under the weight of the offensive sea change and the scholarship limits.
 In Helton's first three seasons (1993–95), the Cougars limped to a combined 4–28–1 record for a winning percentage of just .125, including an 0–12 mark in nonconference play.

 Helton eschewed the program's long-time reliance on local talent and instead began heavily recruiting junior college players from Florida, Georgia and Mississippi.
 By doing so, Helton effectively severed the program's ties to the local high schools that had long been the lifeblood of UH football.
 Indeed, many local high school coaches claimed that they never even saw Helton during his seven-year tenure as head coach.
 This was a dramatic change for a program that had historically featured national powers built around Houston-area talent.

 In 1994, four schools from the Southwest Conference announced they would join the members of the Big Eight Conference to form what would become the Big 12 Conference.
 Houston, along with TCU, SMU, and Rice, would not be invited to join the new conference.
 After over 80 years of SWC play including 21 successful years of UH membership, the SWC ceased to exist at the end of the 1995 season.